 Lively teaching sessions take place on Wednesday evenings

-During the first hour of the class Charlotte Mendelson will teach on a variety of novel-writing topics, such as characterisation and narrative point of view.
-Charlotte will set creative writing tasks, set homework and provide reading materials.
+During the first hour of the weekly Wednesday class Charlotte Mendelson will teach on a variety of novel-writing topics, such as characterisation and narrative point of view, with discussion, reading materials and writing exercises.
+Each week, Charlotte will set a homework task.